ChirathSetunge/ChirathSetunge/README.md

 ## Hi there 👋
-Im Chirath Setunge, who is curious to learn machine learning.
+I'm Chirath Setunge, who is curious to learn machine learning.